Normandy massacres: Authie murders

+Initial killings

-The 3rd Battalion of the 12th SS Panzer Division, commanded by Lieutenant-Colonel Karl Heinz Milius, committed some of the first atrocities against the Canadian prisoners of war.
-The SS troopers were infuriated by the number of casualties they incurred when taking the village, and that these loses were inflicted by soldiers they viewed as inferior.
-The first victim of the Normandy massacres was Private Lorne Brown, who refused to retreat and leave a severely wounded comrade behind.
+The 3rd Battalion of the 12th SS Panzer Division, commanded by SS-Obersturmbannführer Karl Heinz Milius, committed some of the first atrocities against the Canadian prisoners of war.
+The SS troopers were infuriated by the number of casualties they incurred when taking the village, and that these losses were inflicted by soldiers they viewed as inferior.
+The first victim was Private Lorne Brown, who refused to retreat and leave a severely wounded comrade behind.
 The wounded man reported seeing Brown stand up in response to an order from a German soldier, only to be forced to the ground right after.
 The German pinned Brown with his heel, and repeatedly bayoneted him while shouting curses.
 The other wounded Canadian pretended to be dead, and was later captured by another SS soldier.

-A village resident stated that Canadian soldiers had cleared the main street of civilians before digging in to fight the German attackers.
-This resident witnessed one Canadian walking towards German troops with his hand raised, only to be shot when he was just a few meters away.
+A villager stated that Canadian soldiers had cleared the main street of civilians before digging in to fight the German attackers.
+This resident witnessed one Canadian walking towards German troops with his hands raised, only to be shot when he was just a few meters away.
 Soon after, they witnessed Private William Nichol attempt to move out of the line of fire after being shot in his right leg.
 A German officer ran up to Nichol, picked up his rifle, and bashed his skull in with the rifle butt, before shooting one bullet into his corpse.
-Canadian Lance Corporal Mackay was being escorted toward a group of his fellow POWs, but suddenly got pushed into a nearby doorway by his escort.
+Lance Corporal Mackay was being escorted toward a group of his fellow POWs, but suddenly got pushed into a nearby doorway by his escort.
 The guard briefly spoke with two other German soldiers, before heading back in the street with Mackay; the latter then witnessed the Germans order eight POWs to go to the middle of the road and take their helmets off, then proceeding to fatally shoot them.
 One of the Germans pulled two bodies — including that of Corporal Thomas Davidson — into the road for traffic to run over, while his comrades stopped villagers from moving the bodies out of the way.
 By the time a villager received permission to bury the two bodies, they were in such bad condition that he had to use a shovel to collect their remains.
 The corpse of another murdered Canadian was sat up, and given a hat and cigarette as props.
 The mass executions and bodily mutilations were witnessed by other Canadian POWs as well.